Qhax11/Shadow-Samurai-Showcase/README.md

 }
 ```

-- Execution with Precision: The IsEnable() function is a critical check that ensures the AI has enough time to react.
-If the time to impact is less than the MinimumTimeBeforeHitToReact, the reaction is not considered, preventing the AI from attempting actions that it cannot complete in time.
+- Execution with Precision: The `IsEnable()` function is a critical check that ensures the AI has enough time to react.
+If the time to impact is less than the `MinimumTimeBeforeHitToReact`, the reaction is not considered, preventing the AI from attempting actions that it cannot complete in time.
 ```c++
 bool UBDS_ComingAttackReactionBase::IsEnable(FComingAttackPayload ComingAttackPayload) const {